Kennington tube station: Services

 Kennington station is on the Northern line in London fare zones 1 and 2.
-It is between Waterloo or Elephant & Castle to the north and Oval or Nine Elms to the south.
+It is between Waterloo (via Charing Cross) or Elephant & Castle (via Bank) to the north and Oval (towards Morden) or Nine Elms (towards Battersea Power Station) to the south.
 Train frequencies vary throughout the day but generally operate every 3–6 minutes between 05:37 and 00:33 northbound to Edgware, High Barnet or Mill Hill East via the Charing Cross or Bank branches and every 2–5 minutes between 06:01 and 00:46 southbound.

-For most of the day, Charing Cross Branch trains generally run to or from Battersea Power Station, or start or terminate at Kennington, using the Kennington loop, while Bank Branch trains all run to or from Morden and pass Kennington.
-During Peak hours, there are some limited Charing Cross Branch trains that also run to or from Morden.
-During Night Tube operations, all Charing Cross Branch trains run to Morden, while the Bank and Battersea Branches lack night tube services.
+For most of the day, Charing Cross branch trains generally run to or from Battersea Power Station, or start or terminate at Kennington, using the Kennington loop, while Bank branch trains all run to or from Morden.
+During Peak hours, there are some limited Charing Cross branch trains that also run to or from Morden.
+During Night Tube operations, all Charing Cross branch trains run to and from Morden, while the Bank and Battersea branches don't run Night Tube services.